crf8472/libarcstk/doc/texts/How_to_verify.md

 the closest match you got.
 The best block is that block within the DBAR instance that has the most matching tracks.
 If there are multiple blocks that all match equally well, best_block() will return the last matching ARCSv2 block of them.
-A best block can only be v1 if there is no at least equally good block that is v2.
+A best block can only be v1 if there is not at least equally good block that is v2.

 @code{.cpp}
 	const auto best { result->best_block() };